Monica Khosla MBACP(Accred)

 These experiences are likely to be related to over-activity of the sympathetic nervous system.
 Even without significant traumas, everyday life is filled with situations which can be perceived as dangerous.
 This could include driving or crossing a road, being surrounded by strangers, difficulties at work or home, imagining things that might cause harm or distress to ourselves or our loved ones, noticing symptoms of possible disease in our bodies etc. Like other mammals, our nervous systems respond to perceived threat by releasing chemicals that prepare us to fight, run away, or sometimes, freeze, in order to avoid danger.
 Unfortunately this is not always useful in human situations and we are left feeling more stressed whilst our bodies struggle to process the side effects of the nervous system activation.

 My short-term work often focuses on helping people to fully recognise when they are really safe, which in turn signals to the nervous system that it can calm down.
 This is reinforced using gentle body awareness techniques and an exploration of beliefs and assumptions about life that may be perpetuating unnecessary stress.
 When we feel calmer we tend to experience more enjoyment in what we are doing and are also able to think more clearly, which helps us to resolve problems and function more effectively in our lives.
 For those wanting to explore specific traumas or other areas of difficulty more fully, I also offer more long-term counselling work.

-I work with adults, teenagers and couples, and provide supervision to other therapists.
+I work with teenagers and adults, and provide supervision to other therapists.